NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Crackling Bubble Gum (Lesser).md

 * * *

 **Effect** You blow a bubble with the gum until it pops, after which it becomes inert.
-The pop deals 4d4 sonic to all creatures in a 15-foot cone with a DC 19 Fortitude check save.
+The pop deals 4d4 sonic to all creatures in a @Template\[cone|distance:15\] with a DC 19 Fortitude check save.
 A creature that fails its save is also bound with sticky gum, taking a –10-foot item penalty to its Speed for 1 minute.
 The creature can remove the gum with a total of 3 Interact actions.
 These actions don't have to be consecutive, and other creatures can provide the actions as well.

 [[Equipment Effects/Effect_ Crackling Bubble Gum (Failure)|Effect: Crackling Bubble Gum (Failure)]]